yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-quickstart.md

 ```

 The required values are either coming from the output of the CloudFormation template or from AMPLIFY platform configuration.
-Explanation for each variable could be found in the advance section (TO COMPLETE WITH THE LINK)
+Explanation for each variable could be found in the [advance section](/docs/central/connect-aws-gateway/deploy-your-agents-1/)

 ### 2. Download Traceability Agent